IMF spent $11.3bn on Ghana, other low-income countries to tackle coronavirus

 The International Monetary Fund (IMF) has announced about $91 billion in financing to 80 countries, including $11.3 billion to 48 low-income countries since the onset of the pandemic in late March and as of September 15, 2020.

-Out of this lending, the IMF channeled $30 billion (equivalent to SDR 21.2 billion) in financing to 69 countries through emergency lending facilities.
+Out of this lending, the IMF channelled $30 billion (equivalent to SDR 21.2 billion) in financing to 69 countries through emergency lending facilities.

-The Bretton Woods Institution says it provides financing to member countries experiencing actual, potential, or prospective balance of payments problems to help them rebuild their international reserves and restore conditions for strong economic growth, while correcting underlying problems.
+Newmont, JV Partners announce the successful integration of Alumbrera mine The Bretton Woods Institution says it provides financing to member countries experiencing actual, potential, or prospective balance of payments problems to help them rebuild their international reserves and restore conditions for strong economic growth while correcting underlying problems.

 The IMF also provides emergency financing and has massively stepped up such financing to help member countries address the immediate impact of the COVID-19 pandemic.

-In broad terms, the IMF has two types of lending—loans provided at nonconcessional interest rates and loans provided to low-income countries on concessional terms.
-Currently, concessional loans do not bear any interest.
+In broad terms, the IMF has two types of lending—loans provided at no concessional interest rates and loans provided to low-income countries on concessional terms.
+Currently, concessional loans do not bear any

-“The IMF has responded to the COVID-19 pandemic with unprecedented speed and magnitude, making use of its current $1 trillion lending capacity.¹
+“The IMF has responded to the COVID-19 pandemic with unprecedented speed and magnitude, making use of its current $1 trillion lending capacity.

 In addition, the Board has also temporarily suspended the application of high-access procedures for RCF requests.